dr-yoon/PGM-lab-website/index.md

 Our lab conducts a broad range of **translational research** at the intersection of **human genetics** and **precision medicine**.

-Our mission is to **bridge fundamental discoveries in genetics with clinical applications** that improve diagnosis, treatment, and outcomes for individuals with genetic disorders.
+Our mission is to **bridge fundamental discoveries in genetics with clinical applications** that improve diagnosis, treatment, and outcomes for individuals with diseases.

 ---